Soliciting Child for Unlawful Sex

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with Soliciting a Child for Unlawful Sexual Conduct Using a Computer in Central Florida or the greater Orlando area, please contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been arrested or charged with Soliciting a Child for Unlawful Sex in Central Florida or the Greater Orlando area, contact Orlando Criminal Defense Lawyer today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.